Monk (TV series)

-Monk is an American mystery comedy-drama television series that originally ran on the USA Network from July 12, 2002, to December 4, 2009, with 125 episodes broadcast over eight seasons.
-It follows Adrian Monk (Tony Shalhoub), a private detective with obsessive–compulsive disorder and multiple phobias (including apparent mysophobia or "germophobia"), and his assistants Sharona Fleming (Bitty Schram) and Natalie Teeger (Traylor Howard).
+Monk is an American mystery comedy-drama television series that originally ran on the USA Network from July 12, 2002, to December 6, 2009, with 125 episodes broadcast over eight seasons.
+It follows Adrian Monk (Tony Shalhoub), a private detective with obsessive–compulsive disorder (OCD) and multiple phobias, and his assistants Sharona Fleming (Bitty Schram) and Natalie Teeger (Traylor Howard).
 Monk works with the San Francisco Police Department in solving unconventional cases while investigating his wife's unsolved murder.
 The show also explores the main characters' personal lives and struggles.

-First envisioned by ABC as an Inspector Clouseau-type police show, the series' premise of a detective with obsessive–compulsive disorder originated with David Hoberman in 1998, while Andy Breckman, who is credited as creator, wrote the pilot episode by taking inspiration from Sherlock Holmes.
+First envisioned by ABC as an Inspector Clouseau–type police show, the series' premise of a detective with obsessive–compulsive disorder originated with David Hoberman in 1998, while Andy Breckman, who is credited as creator, wrote the pilot episode by taking inspiration from Sherlock Holmes.
 Monk went through two years of development hell due to difficulties finding an actor for the main role.
 After USA Network took over production and Shalhoub was cast, the series' pilot was shot in Vancouver, British Columbia in 2001.
 Subsequent episodes of the first season were filmed in Toronto, Ontario, and the remainder of the series was shot primarily in Los Angeles, California.

 Monk received critical acclaim and awards throughout its run, including eight Emmy Awards, one Golden Globe Award, and two Screen Actors Guild Awards.
 The two-part series finale aired on November 27 and December 4, 2009.
 The final episode held the record for the most-watched scripted cable television drama from 2009 to 2012 (subsequently broken by The Walking Dead) with 9.4 million viewers.
 A follow-up film, Mr. Monk's Last Case: A Monk Movie, premiered on Peacock on December 8, 2023, with a script written by Breckman and the main cast reprising their roles from the series.